Huawei: Other countries

 In 2013, Taiwan blocked mobile network operators and government departments from using Huawei equipment.

 In 2018, Japan banned Huawei from receiving government contracts.

 In 2019, Vietnam left Huawei out of bids to build the country's 5G network out of national security concerns.
+However, in 2025, Huawei won several contracts to supply Vietnam with 5G equipment.

 Following the initial 2020–2021 China–India skirmishes, India announced that Huawei telecommunication gear would be removed from the country and that the company would be blocked from participating in India's 5G network out of national security concerns.

 Ten out of the 27 European Union member states have regulatory frameworks curbing Huawei products.
 They range from bans, higher barriers to approval, refusal to renew licenses, and unimplemented proposals.
 In 2025, the European Commission was reported to be exploring ways to phase Huawei products out of their member states' telecommunication networks.

 Having previously banned Huawei from participating in its 5G auction, Brazil reversed its position in early 2021 and allowed Huawei to participate.

 In May 2022, Canada's government banned Huawei and ZTE equipment from the country's 5G network, with network operators having until 28 June 2024 to remove what they had already installed.
 The ban followed years of lobbying from the US, part of the Five Eyes intelligence alliance that also includes Australia, Canada, New Zealand, and the UK.
 Australia and New Zealand have also banned or restricted Huawei products.

 In October 2022, the UK extended the deadline by a year to the end of 2023 for removing core Huawei equipment from network functions.
 The ban, originally announced in 2020 following US pressure, calls for the phasing out of all Huawei gear from UK's 5G network by the end of 2027, which remains unchanged.

 Per an August 2023 decree on 5G network development, Costa Rica barred firms from all countries that have not signed the Budapest Convention on Cybercrime.
 The decree affects Chinese firms like Huawei, as well as firms from South Korea, Russia and Brazil, among others.

 In a 2024 literature review, academics Richard Heeks et al. write that U.S. warnings about Huawei have been largely ignored by the global south countries.

 In July 2024, the German government announced a deal with telecommunication companies in the country to remove Chinese 5G equipment, including from Huawei, by 2029.

 In June 2025, Taiwan added Huawei to its export control list.

+In May 2026, the European Commission recommended that all EU member states exclude Huawei and ZTE equipment from their telecom infrastructure.